14 Good Reasons

-- There are several commercial frame presses on the market which use a dimensional shape membrane which allows the pressing of dimensional projects such as curved drawer fronts, curved doors, etc. The polyurethane used in this project will expand 4 times its width and length to accommodate some mildly curved projects without the need for an expensive dimensional membrane.
+- There are several commercial frame presses on the market which use a 3-dimensional shaped membrane that allows the pressing of dimensional projects such as curved drawer fronts, curved doors, etc. The polyurethane used in this project will expand 4 times its width and length to accommodate some mildly curved projects without the need for an expensive dimensional membrane.

-- Let this article be a guide to your own plans.
-For more inspiration check out Dave Lers' vacuum press table.
+- Let this article be a guide to your own plans and for more inspiration, check out Dave Lers' vacuum press table.

 This materials list is based on the reference frame size of 52" x 36" which is the size I used for the frame press in my shop.
 Keep in mind that even smaller projects will work inside a large frame press.

 - Maple lumber (preferably quartersawn)

 - Dry wall screws (1 ¼", coarse thread)

 - 5-Minute epoxy

 - Polyurethane sheeting (36" x 54")

 - Brass tube adapter fitting